-beginning of the second quarter of 2005, one of these four franchise entities, with 19 restaurants and annual revenues approximating \$12.0 million, sold its restaurants to a third party.
+In addition, Papa John's has extended loans to certain franchisees.
+Under FIN 46, Papa John's was deemed the primary beneficiary of two franchise entities as of December 31, 2006, three franchise entities as of December 25, 2005 and four franchise entities as of December 26, 2004, even though we have no ownership interest in them.
+Effective at the beginning of the second quarter of 2005, one of these four franchise entities, with 19 restaurants and annual revenues approximating \$12.0 million, sold its restaurants to a third party.
 The loan from Papa John's was partially repaid and the remainder, which was fully reserved, was written off in connection with this sale.
-Accordingly, beginning in the second quarter of 2005, we were no longer required to consolidate the operating results as well as the financial position of these 19 restaurants.
-During the third quarter of 2006, another of the franchisees, with seven restaurants and approximate annual revenues of \$4.0 million, sold its restaurants to a third party.
+Accordingly, beginning in the second quarter of 2006, another of the franchisees, with seven restaurants and approximate annual revenues of \$4.0 million, sold its restaurants to a third party.
+The loan from Papa John's was partially repaid and the remainder, which was fully reserved, was written off in connection with the sale.
+Accordingly, beginning in the third quarter of 2006, another of the franchisees, with seven restaurants and approximate annual revenues of \$4.0 million, sold its restaurants to a third party.
+The loan from Papa John's was partially repaid and the remainder, which was fully reserved, was written off in connection with the sale.
+Accordingly, beginning in the third quarter of 2006, we were no longer required to consolidate the operating results as well as the financial position of this entity.
 The loan from Papa John's was partially repaid and the remainder, which was fully reserved, was written off in connection with the sale.
 Accordingly, beginning in the third quarter of 2006, we were no longer required to consolidate the operating results as well as the financial position of this entity.
 The sale of these 26 restaurants and related loan write-off did not have any significant impact on Papa John's 2006 and 2005 consolidated statements of income.